NathanTouboul/ScaraRobotControl/README.md

 # Presentation Project

-We study here the control of a 3-axis SCARA robot in this project.
+Here is the study of the control of a 3-axis SCARA robot in this project.
 In a concern of simplification, we will only be interested in the robot's first two degrees of freedom.
 These degrees of mobility are associated with two pivot-type joints located in a horizontal plane.
-The joint coordinates of the robot are $\theta_1$  and $\theta_2$ .
+The joint coordinates of the robot are $\theta_1$  and $\theta_2$.
 These coordinates are subject to constraints (mechanical stops)
 The end effector is identified in space by its Cartesian coordinates.
 Restrictions on the joint coordinates induce a restricted domain reachable for the effector.
 In the Cartesian coordinate system, this domain is called the workspace or the operational space of the robot.
 The command of this robot is realized here by two DC motors, driven independently, coupled to reducers and amplifiers current.
 The main features of this robot are then given below: